-Some of the greatest childhood memories I have are at the theatre – attending pantomimes, ballets and musicals – because before I could walk, my grandmother started a tradition.
-A tradition that entailed a night of dressing up, dining out and diving in: to theatre and the arts.
+Some of the greatest childhood memories I have are at the theatre – attending pantomimes, ballets, and musicals.
+Because before I could walk, my grandmother started a tradition.
+A tradition that saw my gaggle of cousins and some friends that feel like family dressing up, dining out, and diving into theatre and the arts.

-My mom and I braved the wintery cold of Cape Town (bundled in many, many layers), and soon found ourselves surrounded by the warm smiles of friends at the Artscape Theatre (a huge thank you to BPG for the tickets!).
+My mom and I braved the wintery cold of Cape Town (bundled in many, many layers), and soon found ourselves surrounded by the warm smiles of friends at the Artscape Theatre (thank you BPG for the tickets!).

 There’s an air of unmistakable excitement and anticipation that builds and builds and builds right before a show starts – have you noticed?
 (I revel in it!)